 Thank you for your support in looking through the menu and choices with your child ahead of time.

 Children may choose to bring a packed lunch rather than have a school lunch.

-We are currently working hard with the catering company to ensure that school meals are as healthy and varied as possible.
+The catering company ensures that school meals are as healthy and varied as possible.
 However, some of our children have packed lunches and it is important that these are as healthy as possible too.
 On occasions we have children with sweets or other confectionary, such as chocolate bars, in their packed lunches.